-1 Austria, Belgium, Cyprus, Czech Republic, Estonia, Finland, France, Greece, Italy, Ireland, Latvia, Lithuania, Luxembourg, Malta, the Netherlands, Norway, Poland, Portugal, Romania, Slovakia, Sl
+1 Austria, Belgium, Cyprus, Czech Republic, Estonia, Finland, France, Greece, Italy, Ireland, Latvia, Lithuania, Luxembourg, Malta, the Netherlands, Norway, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden, United Kingdom 2 Scanned and signed declaration "Cooperation on advancing digitisation of cultural heritage": ec.europa.eu/digital-single-market/en/news/eu-member-states-sign-cooperate-digitising-cultural-heritage

-But it should be stressed that for Time Machine partners, digitisation is only the first step of a long series extraction process- specific geographic locations through the es including document segmentation and understanding, alignment of named entities and simulation of hypothetical spatiotemporal 4D reconstructions.
+But it should be stressed that for Time Machine partners, digitisation is only the first step of a long series extraction processes including document segmentation and understanding, alignment of named entities and simulation of hypothetical spatiotemporal 4D reconstructions.
 Time Machine offers a realistic scenario to progressively move from dense information networks to actual 4D worlds.
 To go back in time in cities such as Venice, Paris, Amsterdam, Antwerp or Jerusalem, one would need to jump from using a dense network of information, the result of transparent interpretation processes from reliable sources, to a continuous simulation representing the multi-scale evolution of the city and its population.